ENERGY, CLIMATE CHANGE, FAST NEUTRON REACTORS, ELECTRICITY

 a) The existing and presently planned water cooled thermal neutron power reactors will deplete the known economic world natural uranium resource before 2070;

-b) During normal operation, in terms of natural uranium utilization, heavy water cooled power reactors (CANDU reactors) are 2X more energy efficient and 4X more TRU production efficient than Light Water Reactors (LWRs);
+b) During normal operation, in terms of natural uranium utilization, Canadian heavy water cooled power reactors (CANDU reactors) are 2X more energy efficient and 4X more TRU production efficient than US Light Water Reactors (LWRs);

 c) As the rare uranium isotope U-235 resource is depleted the aforementioned LWR inefficiency will have a major impact on the cost of dependable power;